 Gearing Up Your Kids for a Mentally Healthy Summer

 After another disrupted school year, kids are adapting to the next new normal: summer vacation.
-Since screen times have been sky-high, social activities disrupted, and outdoor gatherings have been limited, maintaining child and teen mental health may require a little extra effort.
+Since screen times have been sky-high, social activities have been disrupted, and outdoor gatherings have been limited, maintaining child and teen mental health may require a little extra effort.

 So how can we help our kids while also taking care of ourselves?
 What are age-appropriate tips and tricks for checking in on their mental health?
 And how can we tell if anyone in our families, including ourselves, may need more help?